multipledata/MTQA/README.md

 # Multiple-QA
 The repo contains the dataset for Multiple-QA.
-The 'Multi-answer' directory contains only the multi-answer dataset, while the 'all' directory contains the full dataset, which includes both multi-answer and single-answer datasets.
+The 'data/Multiple-dataset' directory contains only the multi-answer dataset, while the 'Multiple-expend' directory contains the full dataset, which includes both multi-answer and single-answer datasets.
 A sample of the data is as follows:

 ```JSON